 Each layer will be a reflection of your business and, in turn, a reflection of you.

-Traditional ways of marketing such as business cards, flyers, postcards, fairs, and craft shows are just a small part of your branding strategy.
+Traditional marketing methods, such as business cards, flyers, postcards, fairs, and craft shows, are just a small part of your branding strategy.

-Your policies, communication in person and online, social media presence, shipping policies, artwork, packaging, return policies, blogging, and websites will all be a big part of your brand.
+Your policies, communication in person and online, social media presence, shipping policies, artwork, packaging, return policies, blogging, and websites will be a big part of your brand.

-Study each person’s brand and decipher how their brand tells who they are and how it determines the worth of their artwork.
+Study each person’s brand and decipher how their brand tells who they are and how it determines their artwork’s worth.

 What is Branding